animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 > This *fraying of reality* has been a long-time coming.
 Indeed, it is already happening today.

-On [YouTube alone][23], more content is uploaded in an hour than a human could possibly consume in their entire lifetime.
+On YouTube alone, more video is uploaded in an day than a human could possibly consume in their entire lifetime.
 A lot of this content, however, is subjectively garbage: how do we filter through the noise to find a diamond in the rough?

 By grouping people by their interests, we can amplify any diamonds found.
 Indeed, people are *already* grouped by their interests, whether by algorithm or self-sortedly.